Year 6000: Aryeh Kaplan

 Never before has mankind been faced with such a wide range of possibilities.
 Never before has it had such tremendous power at its disposal, to use for good or evil. ...
 We need not belabor the point, but the past hundred years or so have brought about an increase in knowledge unsurpassed in all human history. ...
 The ultimate goal of the historic process is the perfection of society ... is what we call the Messianic Age. ...

 Almost 2000 years ago, the Zohar predicted, "In the 600th year of the sixth thousand, the gates of wisdom on high and the wellsprings of lower wisdom will be opened.
 This will prepare the world to enter the seventh thousand, just as man prepares himself toward sunset on Friday for the Sabbath.
 It is the same here.
 And a mnemonic for this is (Gen 7:11), 'In the 600th year ... all the foundations of the great deep were split'.
-Here we see a clear prediction that in the Jewish year 5600 [or 1839–1840 CE], the wellsprings of lower wisdom would be opened and there would be a sudden expansion of secular knowledge.
+Here we see a clear prediction that in the Jewish year 5600 [i.e. 1839–1840], the wellsprings of lower wisdom would be opened and there would be a sudden expansion of secular knowledge.